fititnt/awesome-spatial-epidemiology-and-health-surveillance/README.md

 Health geography is the application of geographical information, perspectives, and methods to the study of health, disease, and health care.

 ### [reverse zoonosis (Q1049711)](https://www.wikidata.org/wiki/Q1049711)
-A reverse zoonosis, also known as a zooanthroponosis (Greek zoon &quot;animal&quot;, anthropos &quot;man&quot;, nosos &quot;disease&quot;) or anthroponosis, is a pathogen reservoired in humans that is capable of being transmitted to non-human animals.
+A reverse zoonosis, also known as a zooanthroponosis (Greek zoon &quot;animal&quot;&quot;

 ### [spatial epidemiology (Q7574064)](https://www.wikidata.org/wiki/Q7574064)
 Spatial epidemiology is a subfield of epidemiology focused on the study of the spatial distribution of health outcomes; it is closely related to health geography.